rarescosma/getbetter.ro/content/pages/climbing-course.md

 * climber end should point upwards
 * hand end should point downwards
-* make a rope loop, pass it through, then pass carbine through both rope loop and the belay device hoop
+* make a rope bite, pass it through the belay device, then pass carbine through the rope bite, the belay device cable and into the belay loop
 * there should be a knot near the end of the rope

 #### The technique: